J. F. X. O'Brien

 James Francis Xavier (J. F. X.) O'Brien (13 or 16 October 1828 – 28 May 1905) was an Irish nationalist Fenian revolutionary in the 1860s.
 He was later elected to the House of Commons of the United Kingdom of Great Britain and Ireland, as a Member of Parliament (MP) in the Irish Parliamentary Party.

 Life

 Early life

-O'Brien was born in Dungarvan, Co.
-Waterford to the merchant family of Timothy and Catherine O'Brien.
+O'Brien was born in Dungarvan, County Waterford to the merchant family of Timothy and Catherine O'Brien.

 Early Fenian activity

 O'Brien was studying divinity in St. John's College, Waterford when he became caught up in the Young Ireland rebellion of 1848.
 During the summer of 1849, he organised a new revolutionary secret society in Dungarvan.
 In September 1849, he participated an attack, organised by James Fintan Lalor, on Cappoquin police barracks and evaded arrest, fleeing to Wales on one of his father's merchant ships for a number of months.

 In 1854 he won a scholarship to study medicine at Queen's College, Galway.
 However, a year later he left for Paris, with his friend John O'Leary, where he continued his studies, attending the École de Médecine.
 Health problems did not allow him to graduate, however.
 O'Brien was advised by Dominic Corrigan to take a holiday to warm climate for the sake of his health.
 In response, O'Brien elected to travel to New Orleans, Louisiana.